ivanlr-design/SysInfo/README.md

 Features<br>
 1-See your Own Ipv4 Information<br>
-2-Mac Addresses
+2-Mac Addresses<br>
-3-Extract Emails
+3-Extract Emails<br>
-4-Extract Windows Users
+4-Extract Windows Users<br>
-5-Extract Cookies
+5-Extract Cookies<br>
-6-See if Users have password enabled and the group that they pertain 7-See if the microphone is in use if yes show you the application 8-Try to connect to Mysql to find vulnerabilities (This step can be skipped by pressing CTRL+C) 9-Port Scanning
+6-See if Users have password enabled and the group that they pertain<br>
+7-See if the microphone is in use if yes show you the application<br>
+8-Try to connect to Mysql to find vulnerabilities (This step can be skipped by pressing CTRL+C)<br>
+9-Port Scanning<br>
-10-Process Scanning
+10-Process Scanning<br>

 # Command Section